Feral Cat Colony Microchip Scanner Story: Which kind of pet microchip reader did Maria need?

 Maria described her as friendly, but with rules, which is also how I would describe half the cats I have ever met and possibly several people in tech.

-I thought of Lulu at home, who yells for attention while carrying a toy mouse and then acts outraged if I get up to go look.
+I thought of Lulu at home, my black Siamese-mix supervisor, who yells for attention while carrying a toy mouse and then acts outraged if I move wrong.
 Cats are tiny lawyers with fur.
 Every one of them has terms and conditions.

 Maria had wanted to scan Mija for a microchip before assuming anything about her.
 Maybe she had been dumped.
 Maybe she was lost.
 Maybe she had a person somewhere who was still looking.

-Maria already had a compact microchip scanner she liked: the Hero Pocket Reader.
-Yes, it was pet tech, so of course, I had questions.
-Maria dug it out of her bag to show me.
-She actually carried the thing with her (who does that?).
+Maria already had a compact handheld microchip scanner she liked.
+Yes, it was pet tech, so I had questions.
 From what I remember, she liked that it was easy to keep with her supplies and useful when a cat was in a carrier, calm, or close enough to scan.

 Mija was none of those things.